Now you can make your own Poinsettias Curvy Bag with my free pattern and instructions.

 Since I planned to make a pattern, and I would rather it were simpler to explain, I made it a simplified version.
 Now you can make your own with my free pattern and step by step instructions.

 I made this bag with two half yards, the flower pattern is the Kaffe Fassett Potentilla Lavender.
-I also used a fusible fleece as interfacing as well as a decorative button and beads.
+I also used fusible fleece (Amazon affiliate link) as interfacing as well as a decorative button and beads.

 On the top front of the bag I embroidered my initial and sewed a heart button.
 You can choose some other decoration, perhaps a flower brooch.